TRIBUTARIES FAQS

 How will my show be marketed?

-The Museum will design and distribute postcards for your exhibition.
+The Museum will design and distribute quarterly postcards, which will include information about your exhibition.
 We will also advertise your show through our website, email newsletter, and social media.
 Press releases will be distributed to regional and national news outlets and publications.

 I’ve already been a Tributaries artist.
 Can I apply again?